Aquarmity/EvaluateTheSpire/README.md

 ## How to Use

-Place evaluate.py into the root directory of your game files.
-Then, run the script from a terminal.
+Install requirements.txt within a virtual environment, then run evaluate.py from the root directory of your game files.